 Snagging a space on one of these pool loungers can be a challenge, coveted as they are for those ever-enchanting views.
-Just about every seat was taken by watchful parents - their offspring happily splashing about - or couples tucking into plates of sushi, beside groups of friends clinking enormous pink cocktails.
+Just about every seat was taken by watchful parents - their offspring happily splashing about - or couples tucking into plates of sushi, beside groups of friends clinking enormous cocktails.

-And so this is how the hours gently passed over the following days, with us accomplishing nothing more than stirring from pool to restaurant to beach to bar, the hours merging into one another in a contented haze of summer relaxation.
+And so this is how the hours gently passed over the following days, with us accomplishing nothing much more than stirring from pool to restaurant to beach to bar, the hours merging into one another in a contented haze of summer relaxation.

 It is probably true that no amount of time is too much time at the Oyster Box.

 At least for us, our 4-day 3-night stay at this exceptional South African hotel fairly flew by, and we were sorry to say goodbye as we were sent once more on our way by the well-wishes of the smiling doormen.